Starcounter-Jack/JSON-Patch/CONTRIBUTING.md

 Make sure that you edit the source files in TypeScript (`*.ts`) files.

-You can build TypeScript to JavaScript using the [`TypeScript compiler`](https://www.typescriptlang.org/docs/tutorial.html).
+You can build TypeScript to JavaScript using the [`TypeScript compiler`](https://www.typescriptlang.org/docs/tutorial.html) (and run it with npm script: `npm run tsc`).

 Make sure that you commit changes to both `ts` and `js` files.